Regression

 str

-class pystatistics.regression.GLMParams(coefficients, fitted_values, linear_predictor, residuals_working, residuals_deviance, residuals_pearson, residuals_response, deviance, null_deviance, aic, dispersion, rank, df_residual, df_null, n_iter, converged, family_name, link_name)[source]
+class pystatistics.regression.GLMParams(coefficients, fitted_values, linear_predictor, residuals_working, residuals_deviance, residuals_pearson, residuals_response, deviance, null_deviance, aic, dispersion, rank, df_residual, df_null, n_iter, converged, family_name, link_name, ic_param_count=None)[source]

 Bases: object